Welcome to today's edition of the Rush 24-7 podcast.

 Now, folks, can I say something about this?

-We've got a lot of sound bites on this, and there's no question, Debbie Blabbermouse Schultz went on CNN and tried to lie about a story in the LA Times and Mitt Romney and Wolf.
+Debbie Blabbermouth Schultz went on CNN and tried to lie about a story in the LA Times and Mitt Romney and Wolf.

-I'm sorry, it's it's Anderson Cooper.
+No, I'm sorry, it's Anderson Cooper.

 Anderson Cooper would not let her get away with it.

-Anderson Cooper just jumped down her throat, made her look like the blabbermouth fool that she is.
+Anderson Cooper just jumped down her throat, made her look like the blabber mouth fool that she is.

-Now, stop I'm getting emails all night.
+Now, stopping the, I'm getting emails all night.

 The conservative media press came to a stop.

-Stop the presses, look what's and it struck me how rare real journalism is.
+And it struck me how rare real journalism is.

 How rare it is that a mainstream media outlet actually questions the honesty and veracity of a Democrat.